Luke Thompson (actor)

 Luke Thompson (born 4 July 1988) is an English actor.
-He is known for his role as Benedict in the Netflix period drama Bridgerton (2020–present) and has also appeared in the BBC One drama In the Club (2014–2016).
-He was nominated for a Laurence Olivier Award for his performance in the play A Little Life in 2024.
+He is best known for his role as Benedict in the Netflix period drama Bridgerton (2020–present), and has also appeared in the BBC One drama In the Club (2014–2016).
+In 2024, he received a Laurence Olivier Award nomination for his performance in the stage adaptation of A Little Life.

 Early life and education

-Thompson was born in Southampton and brought up in France from the age of two.
-His father was an engineer and his mother a teacher.
+Luke Thompson was born on 4 July 1988 in Southampton, England, and was brought up in France from the age of two.
+His father worked as an engineer and his mother as a teacher.
 He is one of three children.
+Thompson is of Parsi Indian descent through one of his grandmothers.

-He attended the Lycée International François-Ier in Fontainebleau, a French school with an Anglophone section, from 1997 to 2005, where he became a native French speaker.
+From 1997 to 2005, Thompson attended the Lycée International François-Ier in Fontainebleau, a French school with an Anglophone section, where he became a proficient French speaker.
 He is also proficient in Italian.

-Upon returning to England in 2006, Thompson spent a year with the Year Out Drama Company in Stratford-upon-Avon.
-He studied English and Drama at the University of Bristol and trained at the Royal Academy of Dramatic Art in London, graduating in 2013.
+After returning to England in 2006, Thompson spent a year with the Year Out Drama Company in Stratford-upon-Avon.
+He went on to study English and Drama at the University of Bristol, and later trained at the Royal Academy of Dramatic Art in London, graduating in 2013.

 Career

+2013–2020

-Thompson's first professional theatre role was as Lysander in A Midsummer Night's Dream at the Globe Theatre, Thompson received nominations for an Evening Standard Theatre Award and an Ian Charleson Award.
-He would also appear in the Globe productions of Blue Stockings as Will Bennett, Julius Caesar as Mark Antony, and The Broken Heart as Ithocles.
-His other stage roles include James in Tiger Country at the Hampstead Theatre, Orestes in the Oresteia at the Almeida Theatre and Laertes in the 2017 production of Hamlet.
-Thompson took over the role of Edgar from Jonathan Bailey in the Ian McKellen-starrer King Lear in 2018 after Bailey passed on joining the West End transfer to do the musical Company instead.
+Thompson's first professional theatre role was as Lysander in A Midsummer Night's Dream at the Globe Theatre, for which he received nominations for both an Evening Standard Theatre Award and an Ian Charleson Award.
+He went on to appear in the Globe productions of Blue Stockings as Will Bennett, Julius Caesar as Mark Antony, and The Broken Heart as Ithocles.
+His other stage credits include James in Tiger Country at the Hampstead Theatre, Orestes in the Oresteia at the Almeida Theatre and Laertes in the 2017 production of Hamlet.
+In 2018, Thompson took over the role of Edgar from Jonathan Bailey in the Ian McKellen-led King Lear after Bailey declined to join the West End transfer in order to appear in the musical Company.

 From 2014 to 2016, Thompson played Simon in the BBC One drama In the Club.
-He narrated a new adaptation of Frederick Forsyth’s novella The Shepherd for BBC Radio 3, broadcast on Christmas Eve, 2016.
+He narrated a new adaptation of Frederick Forsyth’s novella The Shepherd for BBC Radio 3, broadcast on Christmas Eve 2016.
 Thompson made his feature film debut with a small role as a warrant officer in Christopher Nolan's 2017 World War II film Dunkirk.
-He played Peter Hain in Misbehaviour, a film about Miss World 1970.
-In 2019, Thompson was cast as Benedict, the second eldest Bridgerton sibling, in the 2020 Shondaland-produced Netflix period drama Bridgerton, an adaptation of the novels by Julia Quinn.
+He later portrayed Peter Hain in Misbehaviour, a 2020 film centred on the 1970 Miss World competition.